CodingNomads/mentor-docs/docs/09_faq.md

 Your meeting time slot should be on a **fixed time every week**.
 If a student does not show up for your meeting and doesn't contact you more than 12 hours ahead of the scheduled time, this will be considered a **no-show**.

 If you haven't heard from your student until the meeting time, please wait for 10 minutes to see whether they are just late, then cancel the call.
-Record the no-show in your Session Report. **Please charge 50% of the scheduled call time in the event of a no-show.** This also applies if the student cancels within 12 hours of a shceduled meeting.
+Record the no-show in your Session Report. **You may charge 50% of the scheduled call time in the event of a no-show.** This also applies if the student cancels within 12 hours of a shceduled meeting.

 Record the 50% time in your TopTracker activities and make sure to mention it was a no-show in your Session Report. **Please clearly communicate to your students that we aim for a professional environment**, which means, in this case, to stick to scheduled meetings as much as possible, and give at least 24 hours notice if they need to cancel.

+After a no-show, please make sure to check in with the student and get confirmation that they’ll attend the next meeting.
+Please contact Michael if:
+-you don’t hear from the student for a week after the no-show, -if they don’t show up for two weeks in a row (despite confirming their expected attendance).

 ## My Student Has Not Responded For Several Days